-- ❖ You will receive at a minimum Four (4) hours of supervision a week conducted by licensed clinical psychologists.
-The hours are broken down as follows: 1) You will have two primary supervisors, they will each provide one hour a week of individual supervision; and 2) You will also receive two (2) hours a week of group supervision, which might be conducted by different supervisors, both primary and secondary ones. - ❖ Both primary and secondary supervisors are always appropriately trained and credentialed licensed clinical psychologists.
-All supervisors, who provide supervision to you share responsibility for your training and provide feedback and participate in the evaluation process. - ❖ In addition to formally scheduled supervision, you will also be expected to engage in informal supervision, which is sometimes called "curbside supervision."
+- ❖ You will receive at a minimum four (4) hours of supervision a week conducted by licensed clinical psychologists.
+The hours are broken down as follows: 1) You will have one primary supervisor, and one secondary supervisor each will provide one hour a week of individual supervision; 2) You will also receive two (2) hours a week of group supervision, which might be conducted by different supervisors, both primary and secondary ones; and 3) you will have one hour a month with the Director of Training. - ❖ Both primary and secondary supervisors are always appropriately trained and credentialed licensed clinical psychologists, LICSW (5 plus years), or LMHC (5 plus years).
+All supervisors who provide supervision to you share responsibility for your training and provide feedback and participate in the evaluation process. - In addition to formally scheduled supervision, you will also be expected to engage in informal supervision, which is sometimes called "curbside supervision."
 This type of supervision occurs outside of regularly scheduled hours, and it typically happens at the time the interns needs immediate assistance with a patient or another clinical, ethical, or professional, issue, and also at times of more immediate need for debriefing.
-The interns are expected to reach out to supervisors outside of regularly scheduled hours throughout the year, although as the year progresses, the frequency, intensity, and focus of the "curbside supervision" often changes as interns gain more autonomy. - ❖ You will also have a peer supervisor, who is Behavioral Medicine Postdoctoral Resident.
-You will meet with your peer supervisor for regularly scheduled supervision twice a month for an hour. - Case consultation occurs twice a month for 2 hours each time and is a form of group supervision that's designed for the interns and other providers to communicate about shared patients in an informal and collegial manner.
-Typically, 5-7 cases are discussed during the meeting, which is focused on psychopharmacology (especially learning skills of psychopharmacology for non-prescribers) and care coordination between interns and other providers and the psychiatric provider. - ❖ Finally, interns have multiple opportunities to practice their own developing supervision skills informally with each other, and formally in group supervision.
+The interns are expected to reach out to supervisors outside of regularly scheduled hours throughout the year, although as the year progresses, the frequency, intensity, and focus of the "curbside supervision" often changes as interns gain more autonomy. - You will also have a peer supervisor, who is Behavioral Medicine Postdoctoral Resident.
+You will meet with your peer supervisor for regularly scheduled supervision every other week (i.e., twice a month on average) for an hour. - Case consultation occurs twice a month for 2 hours each time and is a form of group supervision that's designed for the interns and other providers to communicate about shared patients in an informal and collegial manner.
+Typically, 5-7 cases are discussed in the course of the meeting, which is focused on psychopharmacology and care coordination between interns and other providers and the psychiatric provider (although a variety of other issues are also discussed).
+This meeting does not require any formal preparation for the intern. - ❖ Finally, interns have multiple opportunities to practice their own developing supervision skills informally with each other, and formally in group supervision.
 The interns also participate in a monthly activity called Supervision Seminar, which is designated to be a safe, learning space for the interns to practice supervision with each other by discussing actual clinical cases or other professional issues.
 The interns take turns practicing roles of the supervisor and supervisee, while the actual clinical supervisors facilitating this learning exercise observes and helps to engage the interns in the discussion afterwards by providing feedback regarding supervision models, styles, theories, and any areas for further growth and development. - Additional details are provided below in the section on "Who is most involved in your supervision and training?"